maurizioorani/QuizMasterPro/README.md

 ```

 ### Document Processing with ContextGem
-- **ContextGem Integration**: We leverage ContextGem for advanced document understanding and concept extraction.
-ContextGem is ideal for this application because it excels at breaking down complex documents into structured, meaningful concepts and aspects, which is crucial for generating targeted and relevant quiz questions.
-Its ability to identify key definitions, main ideas, and important facts directly supports our goal of transforming documents into personalized learning experiences.
+- **ContextGem Integration**: ContextGem is leveraged for advanced document understanding and concept extraction.
+This library is ideal for the application as it excels at breaking down complex documents into structured, meaningful concepts and aspects, crucial for generating targeted and relevant quiz questions.
+Its ability to identify key definitions, main ideas, and important facts directly supports the goal of transforming documents into personalized learning experiences.
+(Note: For the most reliable concept extraction with ContextGem's JSON parsing, OpenAI models like `gpt-4o-mini` are currently more consistent than some local models.)
 - **Smart Retrieval**: Semantic search based on extracted concepts allows for efficient retrieval of relevant document sections for quiz generation.
 - **Rich Metadata**: Document structure, creation timestamps, and extraction summaries are stored as metadata for comprehensive document management.
 - **Topic Mapping**: Organized concept categories facilitate targeted quiz generation based on specific topics selected by the user.